sanjeevrajshanmugam/Ex-3-NN/README.md

-## ENTER YOUR NAME : ANUBHARATHI SS
+## ENTER YOUR NAME : SANJEEV RAJ
-## ENTER YOUR REGISTER NO : 212223040017
+## ENTER YOUR REGISTER NO : 212223220096
 ## EX.
 NO.3
 ## DATE: 12.10.2024
 <H2 aligh = center> Implementation of MLP for a non-linearly separable data</H2>